Houston Blepharoplasty (Eyelid) Surgeon

 Blepharoplasty, also referred to as eyelid surgery or eyelid lifts, improves the appearance of the upper eyelids, lower eyelids or both.
 Eyelids are one of the first areas where aging can show and cosmetic eyelid surgery can provide a more youthful appearance.
 The purpose of eyelid surgery is to give patients a rejuvenated appearance to the surrounding area of your eyes, making you look more rested and alert.

 Dr. Etai Funk specializes in plastic surgery of the face and neck exclusively at his Houston office and has an intimate understanding of eyelid anatomy and aesthetics.
 Dr. Funk is one of the top-rated facial plastic surgeons in Houston, which is why many patients have chosen Dr. Funk as their blepharoplasty surgeon to correct drooping upper eye lifts and puffiness under their eyes (eye bags).
-Dr. Funk accepts blepharoplasty patients from Katy, Memorial City, Memorial, The Woodlands, Spring Cypress, and Sugar Land.
+Dr. Funk practices in Houston, TX treating blepharoplasty patients from Katy, Memorial City, Memorial, The Woodlands, Spring Cypress, and Sugar Land.
 Dr. Funk also sees many patients from South Texas, international patients and from all over the US.